The Basics of E-Commerce

 Some e-commerce options come with the web hosting you need to serve your website/online store.
 Depending on the vendor and package you choose, you may also get uptime guarantees, where the host promises that your website will be online at least a certain percentage of time (if not, they will compensate you accordingly).

-But before we move on, let’s take a look at what factors to consider when looking at web hosting:
+But before we move on, let’s take a look at what factors to consider when looking at the best web hosting for e-commerce websites.:

 At the most fundamental level, an online store is simply a website where people can go to buy things.
 If you do not already have a website, many e-commerce suites will offer you the ability to build a new website.